elQuixote/Culebra_Java/README.md

 ##### CREDITS #####

-* Obviously thanks to Craig Reynolds for defining a good chunk of these behaivors
+* Thanks to Craig Reynolds for all of his work on boid behavior
 * Big thanks to Daniel Shiffman, his work has been very inspirational and referenced in this library.